lavera History, Family Crest & Coats of Arms

 The surname lavera was first found in Durham, where they held a family seat from ancient times.

 Early History of the lavera family

-Another 256 words (18 lines of text) covering the years 1243, 1273, 1379, 1759, and 1764 are included under the topic Early lavera History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our lavera research.
+Another 71 words (5 lines of text) covering the years 1243, 1273, 1379, 1759, and 1764 are included under the topic Early lavera History in all our PDF Extended History products and printed products wherever possible.

 lavera Spelling Variations